 Pemphigus in Dogs and Cats

-Raising a pet, whether it be a dog or cat, can be a lot of fun, but it also requires more than just loving, petting and feeding the animal.
+Pemphigus in dogs and cats can impact you when raising a pet, it requires more than just loving, petting and feeding the animal.
 It also requires providing the animal with proper medical care.
 Pet owners are generally diligent about annual wellness checks, rabies shots and required vaccinations but tend to not think about the various other illnesses that can occur.
 One example of a serious illness is pemphigus.
 While this disease is more common with dogs, it can also affect cats as well.

 What is Pemphigus?